godotengine/godot-docs/classes/class_resource.rst

 | *Getter*  | get_name()      |
 +-----------+-----------------+

-The name of the resource.
-This is an optional identifier.
-If :ref:`resource_name<class_Resource_property_resource_name>` is not empty, its value will be displayed to represent the current resource in the editor inspector.
-For built-in scripts, the :ref:`resource_name<class_Resource_property_resource_name>` will be displayed as the tab name in the script editor.
+An optional name for this resource.
+When defined, its value is displayed to represent the resource in the Inspector dock.
+For built-in scripts, the name is displayed as part of the tab name in the script editor.

 ----